vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 .. image:: mailing_lists_blacklists/mailing-list-main-page.png
    :align: center
-   :alt: View of the main SMS mailing list page on the Odoo SMS Marketing application.
+   :alt: View of the main SMS mailing list page on the Leansoft SMS Marketing application.

 To edit any existing list, select the desired list from the :guilabel:`Mailing Lists` page, and proceed to modify it in a number of ways.